Article I. Name

 Section 2 — Quorum

-A majority of the legal votes cast by the institutional primary members present and voting shall constitute a quorum except as designated in Article VI of this Constitution and Article IV of this Constitution and Article IV of the Bylaws.
+A majority of the legal votes cast by the institutional primary members present and voting shall constitute a quorum except as designated in Article VI of this Constitution and Article IV of this Constitution and Article III of the Bylaws.

 Article VI: Amendments

 This Constitution may be amended at any meeting by a two-thirds majority of the legal votes cast by institutional primary members present and voting, provided that notice of the proposed amendment has been sent to the members at least thirty days in advance of the meeting at which such amendment is to be acted upon.
 An amendment not thus proposed in advance may be adopted by a four-fifths majority of the legal votes cast by the primary members present and voting.

 No part of the net earnings of the association shall insure to the benefit of, or be distributed to its members, trustees, officers, or other private persons, except that the association shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article II hereof.
 No substantial part of the activities of the association shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the association shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.